Fix WiFi Connectivity Issues in Windows 10 & Windows 8(8.1)PC Problems, Windows 10, Windows 8, Windows 8.1

 Misconfigured TCP/IP settings might probably cause the issue of irresponsive Wi-Fi connection.
 It can easily be reset or Auto tuned through the Microsoft Windows very own Net Shell utility (netsh.exe).
 Have a look at the procedures below for the practical implication of this utility.

-- Right click the search result and choose to Run as administrator
+- Right click Command Prompt from search results and choose to Run as administrator

-- Type the command NETSH INT IP RESET C:\RESTLOG.TXT and press Enter key
+- Type the command NETSH INT IP RESET C:\RESTLOG.TXT in the appearing black window

 Give the following commands to first, disable the Windows Scaling heuristics, disable TCP/IP Auto tuning and then enable RSS.